It’s EASY to make classic french toast in about 10 minutes, using a few common ingredients! You’re gonna love this cinnamon flavored breakfast treat!

 I’ve also made classic Trench toast using some of the Miracle Bread (a French bread loaf), made from scratch.
 The miracle bread classic French toast is shown in the photo below.
 French bread makes wonderful French Toast!
 Go figure!

 I hope you will give this classic French toast a try.
 It has a bit more cinnamon than is typical, and we think the flavor is exceptional, because of it!
-Have a fantastic day!
+If you enjoy this breakfast, be sure to check out my recipes for Baked Eggnog French Toast, Blueberry French Toast Cups, and Triple Berry French Toast Cups!

 Looking For MORE Breakfast Recipes?